 Many consider National Fitness Center a rip off.
 You can read stories of ripped-off customers and former customers of National Fitness Center at Ripoff Report - National Fitness Center.
 A couple of the more astounding examples of NFC1 ripoffs follow.

 Thinking of making a New Year's resolution to get fit?
 Don't get sucked in by New Year's gym deals offered by Court South or National Fitness Center.
 The practices of their finance company, National Fitness Finance, have been called predatory and unfair.
 Read reports at MeasuredUp.
-If National Fitness Center membership prices seem too good to be true, it's because they'll

 The top rated gym in Knoxville appears to be The Rush Fitness Complex - read The Rush Fitness Complex reviews.
 The Rush Fitness Complex offers Zumba classes, spin classes, and yoga group exercise classes at many of their locations.
 View class schedules for their many locations here: The Rush Fitness Complex Group Exercise Schedule.